 When my identical twin sister and I were born, my mother was thrilled to have my grandmother make the trek across the Atlantic to live with us.
 Together with Nonna, Mom and Dad survived the challenges of two babies, mastering the feeding-changing-sleeping-times-two routine, navigating the double stroller and squeezing in a little time for our big brother.

-My twin and I were three years old by the time Nonna finally got on a plane to return to Italy.
-Our parents felt that the hardest part was behind them, but they know better now: Some of the biggest challenges of raising multiples were just beginning.
+My twin and I were three years old when Nonna finally got on a plane to return to Italy.
+Our parents felt the hardest part was behind them, but they know better now: Some of the biggest challenges of raising multiples were just beginning.

 Walker relies on ironclad organization systems.
 She keeps baskets for mittens, hats and scarves, designated places for backpacks, magazine files for school work, a file box for school library books and a big calendar with colour-coded activities for each family member.